Governance and Framework

 REPORT UNDER SECTION 22 OF THE PROTECTED DISCLOSURES ACT 2014

-Section 22 of the Protected Disclosures Act 2014 requires Coillte to publish an annual report relating to protected disclosures made under the Protected Disclosures Act 2014.
-In accordance with this requirement, Coillte confirms that there were no protected disclosures made during the full year ending 31 December 2023.
+The Group has implemented a Protected Disclosures Policy in accordance with the requirements of the Protected Disclosures Act 2014.
+Section 22 of the Protected Disclosures Act 2014 requires the Group to publish an Annual report relating to protected disclosures made under the Protected Disclosures Act 2014.
+In accordance with this requirement, the Directors confirm that no protected disclosures were made during the financial year ending 31 December 2024.

 EVENTS SINCE THE END OF THE FINANCIAL YEAR

-There have been no events between the balance sheet date and the date on which the financial statements were approved by the Board, which require adjustment to the financial statements or any additional disclosure in the financial statements.
+There have been no events between the balance sheet date and the date on which the financial statements were approved by the Board, which would require adjustment to the financial statements.

 AUDITORS